- What is Tinnitus?

 This web page is an initiative of the Canadian Academy of Audiology (CAA).
 Note that inclusion of a therapy program on this web site does not constitute CAA’s endorsement of a particular approach or protocol for tinnitus and hyperacusis management.

-For information on guidelines for clinical practice in tinnitus, including a plain language summary, please visit the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS) web site.
+For information on guidelines for clinical practice in tinnitus, including a plain language summary, please visit AAO-HNS Clinical Guidelines for Tinnitus (plain language)

 - Where can I find more information?